nih-cfde/use-case-library-build/library/USERSTORY-66.md

 ---
 input: a list of digital objects and the FAIRshake website
-output: a FAIR project
+output: a  a web-based FAIR project
-task:  submit a list of digital objects to be assessed for FAIRness
+task: create a project and submit a list of digital objects to be assessed for FAIRness
 tags:
 - FAIRness assessment
 - FAIRshake API